pearmini/g2-react/README.md

 export function Demo() {
   return (
     <Chart
-      // Sets some global options for creating chart. options={{
+      // Set some global options for creating chart. options={{
-        autoFit: true, // Fits the container.
+        autoFit: true, // Fit the container.
-        renderer: new Renderer(), // Renders chart into a SVG node.
+        renderer: new Renderer(), // Render the chart into a SVG node.
       }}
-      // Sets the options related to visualization. spec={{
+      // Set the options related to charts. spec={{
         type: "interval",
         data: [